Learn how to assess the value of a salvage car, understand what affects its resale price, and explore your options for selling it.

 This is the most straightforward way to dispose of a salvage vehicle, especially if you're looking to make a quick sale without dealing with the complexities of auctions.
 If you're dealing with a Category A or Category B salvage car, it's also your only option.

-If you plan to scrap your car, use our online service for an online quote and free collection.
+If you plan to scrap your car, use an online service for an online quote and free collection.

 You can sell your car online on numerous sites.
 These include: